-Georgetown's Ebiho Ahonkhai finds her Hoyas atop the Big East 7 standings as they will challenge the Irish this weekend at the Joyce.
-Undergraduate Summer Internships

-The Environmental Research Institute, a joint activity of Notre Dame and Argonne National Laboratory, in collaboration with the Center for Bioengineering and Pollution Control (CBPC), will award up to 3 summer internships at Argonne National Laboratory for 1997 with a follow-up research appointment on campus in the Fall.
+Photo courtesy of Big East Sports Information Georgetown's Ebiho Ahonkhai finds her Hoyas atop the Big East 7 standings as they will challenge the Irish this weekend at the Joyce.
+Undergraduate Summer Internships The Environmental Research Institute, a joint activity of Notre Dame and Argonne National Laboratory, in collaboration with the Center for Bioengineering and Pollution Control (CBPC), will award up to 3 summer internships at Argonne National Laboratory for 1997 with a follow-up research appointment on campus in the Fall.
 Stipend, room and board are provided for the 11-week program at Argonne.

 Student applicants should have research interests in an environmentally-related discipline (any field of study) concerned with or likely to contribute to the understanding, assessment, or improvement of the environment.
 Applicants must be US citizens or permanent residents, enrolled at Notre Dame, have completed their Junior Year by May 1997, and registered to return in the Fall of 1997.
 For more details, contact the CBPC: 152A Fitzpatrick Hall, 631-8376.
 Applicants will be required to complete an application.

-For further information: M.J.
+M.I.
 Adams, 634-3880 or Lauren Stein, 634-3690 Rachel Tomas Morgan, 282-2209 Dr. Jay Brandenberger, 631-5293

-Friday, January 24, 1997

 Irish try to keep clean slate

 By JOE CAVATO Sports Writer

-■ WOMEN'S BASKETBALL

 Perfection.